Amethyst-szs/MoonFlow/MoonFlow/docs/getting_started/introduction.md

 ## Getting MoonFlow Installed
 MoonFlow is available on both Windows and Linux, visit the [GitHub releases](https://github.com/Amethyst-szs/MoonFlow/releases) to download the latest version of the application.
 The app features built-in update notifications on the boot screen, so you'll always know if a newer version is available.

-This application is built using C# and the Godot Engine.
-It is designed to support most systems and hardware, however note there is a performance overhead and a lightweight amount of GPU shaders.
-The primary system requirement is a lot of disk read/writes to manage your projects and read game files.
-A local (not cloud based) SSD storage device is recommended, but not required.
+This application is built using [C#](https://dotnet.microsoft.com/en-us/languages/csharp) and the [Godot Engine](https://godotengine.org/).
+It is designed to support most systems, however there are some lightweight GPU shaders, which can cause issues on particularly underpowered machines.
+At least 1GB of free RAM is highly recommended.
+The most important specification is disk read/writes to manage your projects and read game files.
+A local (not cloud based) SSD storage device is highly recommended, but not required.

 Unless you want to compile the engine from source, downloading .[NET](https://dotnet.microsoft.com/en-us/languages/csharp) or the [Godot Engine Editor](https://godotengine.org/) is **NOT** required.
 All the required libraries are included in the download, just launch the executable to get started.